pnp/blog/content/pnp-powershell/pnp-powershell-v3-0-0-preview/index.md

 - There's some behavioral changes that we have introduced in `Connect-PnPOnline` cmdlet.
 - **`-Interactive` is now the default behavior of `Connect-PnPOnline`**.
-    - What this means is that when you execute this code, it will now open the browser for authentication
+    - What this means is that when you execute this code, it will now open the default browser for authentication
     ```powershell
     Connect-PnPOnline "<site-url>" -ClientId <Entra ID client ID>
     ```
-    - You don't need to explicitly specify `-Interactive` parameter.
+    - There's no need to explicitly specify `-Interactive` parameter.
     - It replaces `-Credentials` which was the default.
-We decided to do it based on user feedback as well as keeping security, compliance, MFA etc policies in mind.
+    - We decided to do it based on user feedback as well as keeping security, compliance, MFA etc policies in mind.
-    - `-Credentials` parameter is supported and it will keep working as is if specified.
+    - `-Credentials` parameter will need to be explicitly specified if you want to use this mode of authentication.
 - If `-DeviceLogin` parameter is specified, it will now open the default browser for authentication.
 - We decided to get rid of the popup implementation because it was built on legacy dependencies such as IE engine.
-It didn't support modern Entra ID policies such as phishing proof browser, authentication strength etc. We also received feedback that it would sometimes freeze or would be hidden the console.
+It didn't support modern Entra ID policies such as phishing proof browser, authentication strength etc. We also received feedback that it would sometimes freeze or would be hidden behind the console.
-- The `-LaunchBrowser` parameter has also been removed because it will now always default to opening browsers.
+- The `-LaunchBrowser` parameter has also been removed because it will now always default to opening browsers, so it is not needed anymore.
 - **The `-WebLogin` authentication mode has been removed**.
 It was insecure and used cookies for authentication.
 It only worked for SharePoint.
 Other M365 services like Microsoft Graph, Teams etc. wouldn't even work with cookie based auth.
 We recommend using `-Interactive` or `-DeviceLogin` as a replacement for this.
 - **We have also enabled rate limiting for all cmdlets which are being executed under application permissions.**
 - For more information on how rate limiting works, you can read the blog [here](https://devblogs.microsoft.com/microsoft365dev/prevent-throttling-in-your-application-by-using-ratelimit-headers-in-sharepoint-online/)